Brean0/Beansprout-Coop/README.md

 ## Public state-changing functions

-- `createBond(_lusdAmount):` creates a bond for the user and mints a bond NFT to their address.
+- `createBond(_beanAmount):` creates a bond for the user and mints a bond NFT to their address.
 A user may create multiple bonds.

 - `chickenOut(bondID, _minLUSD):` removes the given bond from the system and burns the bond NFT.
 Refunds the bonded LUSD to the caller.
 Takes a `_minLUSD` parameter which allows the user to specify the minimum LUSD they should receive (useful in case the system temporarily can't send them their full bonded LUSD amount, due to pending yield conversion).